 |11||Cedar Rapids, IA||$62,410||640||1.77||83||54|

-1. Average Salary: cities with the highest average annual salary
+- Average salary: Cities with the highest average annual salary

-2. Cost of Living: cities with the lowest cost of living.
+- Cost of living: Cities with the lowest costs of living.
 Data sourced from Sperling's Best Places COL Calculator.

-3. Employment: cities with the highest number of biomedical engineering jobs
+- Employment: Cities with the highest numbers of biomedical engineering jobs